ansys/aali-flowkit-python/doc/source/index.rst

             :link: contributing
             :link-type: doc

-            Learn how to contribute to the Allie Flowkit Python codebase or documentation.
+            Learn how to contribute to the Aali Flowkit Python codebase or documentation.

 .. jinja:: main_toctree